ekut-es/LidarAug/README.md

 ### Python library

 To use the Python library, just run `make install` after cloning and entering the repository.
-~Currently, this does not work with Python 3.12, as there is no official release for [torch](https://github.com/pytorch/pytorch/issues/110436) yet.~

-~The current nightly build of `torch` works, but there is no all around support for the tool chain yet.~

 To test the python functions/wrappers, install [pytest](https://docs.pytest.org/en/8.0.x/) (`pip install pytest`) and run `make testpy`.